-(Online) Intimate Partner/Domestic Violence Intervention for Mental Health Professionals Certification Program
+Intimate Partner/Domestic Violence Intervention Training for Mental Health Professionals

-If your employer is a compact member of the Harold Alfond Center for the Advancement of Maine’s Workforce, you may be eligible to take this program a reduced cost.
-Visit the Harold Alfond Center Workforce Development Funding page for more information.
+If your employer is a compact member of the Harold Alfond Center for the Advancement of Maine’s Workforce, you may be eligible to take this program at a reduced cost.
+Visit our Harold Alfond Center Workforce Development Funding page for more information.

 Program Description